 Would you like to play a key role in caring for people at challenging times of their lives?
 If you’re a practical, adaptable and compassionate person and love working with others, nursing could be the career for you.

 Trained nurses are in demand, worldwide.
-With this qualification you gain the skills and competencies to be eligible to meet the final requirements of the Nursing Council of New Zealand (NCNZ) for registration as a registered nurse.
+With this qualification you'll be eligible to meet the final requirements of the Nursing Council of New Zealand (NCNZ) for registration as a registered nurse.

 And with experience behind you, you’ll be able to take your skills overseas to work in a range of health related roles.